Concussions

 CDC Heads Up fact sheet for high school coaches on concussion, signs, symptoms and what they can do to support the athletes during practice and games.

-Post Concussive Disorder
+Post Concussive Disorder (Definition of mTBI)

 A definition of Mild Traumatic Brain Injury developed by the American Congress of Rehabilitation Medicine.